jocamav/jocamav.github.io/en/_posts/2021-01-15-building-an-application-spring-boot.markdown

 # Create an Application class

-First we will create a a `SpringBootStartApplication.java` class
+First we will create a `SpringBootStartApplication.java` class

 The final part of our application is to create a class `SpringBootStartApplication.java` with a `main` method.
 This is just a standard method that follows the Java convention for an application entry point.